malloc82/Grading/README.txt

 - list vs structure:
   list is very flexible, but messy;
-  - I could change a file or add a field quite easily, at the same time, when I want to know what field a particular list has, I will have to look through code.
+  - I could change a field or add a field quite easily; at the same time, when I want to know what field a particular list has, I will have to look through code.
     This could be made easier to have a function initialize all the fields needed.
 But then if there is a typo somewhere else, it would be hard to find, cuz there would be no error.
 This probably could be